-Evaluate each patient for whether referral to the original multidisciplinary team is appropriate.
-Treatment will depend on the location and extent of disease, previous management and the patient's preferences.
+Each patient should be evaluated as to whether referral to the original multidisciplinary team is appropriate.
+Treatment will depend on the location and Communication extent of disease, previous management and patient preferences.

-Advance care planning:
+Advance care planning

 Advance care planning is important for all patients but especially those with advanced disease.
 It allows them to plan for their future health and personal care by thinking about their values and preferences.
 This can guide future treatment if the patient is unable to speak for themselves.